-Ads are displayed as text, banners, or media and can be tailored based on geographical partners belonging to the Google Display Network can also display AdSense ads.
+Ads are displayed as text, banners, or media and can be tailored based on geographical location, frequency, IP addresses, and other factors.
+AdWords ads can appear not only on Google.com, but on AOL search, Ask.com, and Netscape, along with other partners.
+Other partners belonging to the Google Display Network can also display AdSense ads.
 In all these cases, the AdWords system determines which ads to match to the user searches.